hansgill/express-coffee-mongo-boilerplate/README.md

 ##Starting the server

-1) Install all the node packages managed by npm via package.json

-    npm install

-2) Install all the browser components managed by bower via bower.json

-    bower install

-3) Update name of the project in Makefile.
+1) Update name of the project in Makefile.
 This will also be the name of the packaged js and css files.

     Project = Your project name here (no spaces allowed)

-4) Replace boilerplate in head.html file with name of project for js and css files.
-This files are automatically created in the lib/server/public folder.
+2) Replace boilerplate text in head.html file with name of project for js and css files.
+These files are automatically created in the lib/server/public folder.

     <link href="css/boilerplate.css" rel="stylesheet">
     <script src="js/boilerplate.build.js" type="text/javascript"></script>

+3) Install node packages managed by npm via package.json and browser components managed by bower via bower.json

+    make install

-5) Build the project and start watching the files for changes
+4) Build the project and start watching the files for changes

     make watch

-6) Open up a new console tab type
+5) Open up a new console tab type

     nodemon bin/server